tfpauly/draft-happy-eyeballs-v3/draft-happy-eyeballs-v3.md

 # Limitations

-Happy Eyeballs will handle initial connection failures at the TCP and QUIC layers; however, other failures or performance issues may still affect the chosen connection.
+Happy Eyeballs will handle initial connection failures at the transport layer (such as TCP or QUIC); however, other failures or performance issues may still affect the chosen connection.

 ## Path Maximum Transmission Unit Discovery